JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/MODFLOW_Examples/Example1/_ReadMe_MODFLOW_Example1.txt

 The files in this folder are for MODFLOW Example1 for the 2025 Arizona Hydrological Society (AHS) Introduction to Building and Running Groundwater Models Workshop.

+To start the model run just double click on the Windows command-line file "_RunMe_MODFLOW.bat".

+The program file for MODFLOW must be in the same folder or in a location that Windows will access through system variables.

 The files are the input files for a MODFLOW 2005 Model which can be run in these versions of MODFLOW:
  - MODFLOW-2005
  - MODFLOW-NWT